opennms-forge/onms-k8s-poc/README.md

 * A `Secret` to store the credentials.

-* A `ConfigMap` to store initialization scripts and standard configuration settings.
+* A `ConfigMap` to store initialization scripts, standard configuration settings and a JVM Truststore.

 * An `Ingress` to control TLS termination and provide access to all the components (using Nginx).
   We could manage certificates using LetsEncrypt via `cert-manager`.